openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 stream_id

-> **Transmitter-Supplied**, A string that uniquely identifies the stream.
-A transmitter MUST generate a unique ID for each of its non-deleted streams at the time of stream creation.
+> **Transmitter-Supplied**, REQUIRED.
+A string that uniquely identifies the stream.
+A Transmitter MUST generate a unique ID for each of its non-deleted streams at the time of stream creation.

 iss

-> **Transmitter-Supplied**, A URL using the https scheme with no query or fragment component that the Transmitter asserts as its Issuer Identifier.
+> **Transmitter-Supplied**, REQUIRED.
+A URL using the https scheme with no query or fragment component that the Transmitter asserts as its Issuer Identifier.
 This MUST be identical to the "iss" Claim value in Security Event Tokens issued from this Transmitter.

 aud

-> **Transmitter-Supplied**, A string or an array of strings containing an audience claim as defined in JSON Web Token (JWT){{RFC7519}} that identifies the Event Receiver(s) for the Event Stream.
+> **Transmitter-Supplied**, REQUIRED.
+A string or an array of strings containing an audience claim as defined in JSON Web Token (JWT){{RFC7519}} that identifies the Event Receiver(s) for the Event Stream.
 This property cannot be updated.
   If multiple Receivers are specified then the Transmitter SHOULD know that